khreate/Kh.py/README.md

 # Kh.py
-A simple Discord Bot programmed in Python
+A simple Discord Bot programmed in Python using **discord.py** (https://discordpy.readthedocs.io/en/latest/)
 ### API Connections
 This bot currently connects to two API's, with a third in the works:
 * Oxford Dictionary API: https://developer.oxforddictionaries.com/